Writing a book is a huge task.

 Stop!
 If you genuinely want to write a book, then you’ll find and make time to write.
 It’s all about commitment and dedication.
 That author floating down the path to their writing shed in the garden are few and far between.
 Most authors (me included) have a full-time job.
-I run a book coaching membership and blog for businesses that have neither the time nor inclination to write their blog content.
+I run a writing mentor and blogging business.
 I also have a publishing contract to fulfil.
 I write for a living, but my time is not spent solely on my novels.

 I must create time to work on my books around running my business and supporting my three children.